zzhangjii/learning-library/lab-guides/LabGuide400.md

 - Click the **Copy to Request Body** button.

 - Click **Send**.
 If successfull you should see a return message `"Successfully Saved."`.
+From the Reponse tab click **Copy to Response Body**.
 The PRODUCT_ID is null because a database trigger will automatically create an ID.

 - Since the returned payload is plain text we will set the Response body as such.
 Click the **Response** tab.
-Click the **Pencil icon** in the Media Type dropdown and add:
+Click the **Pencil icon** and the Plus Sign in the Media Type drop down and add:

   ```
   plain/text